laminas/getlaminas.org/data/blog/2025/2025-07-23-benefits-of-middleware-over-mvc.md

 More often than not, the migration to a newer architecture is optional, especially if you have the resources to keep your legacy system functional.
 But what if you must conform to a security framework that details how to secure customer data from various vulnerabilities?
-Security frameworks may reject old architectures once they are no longer maintained, or at the very least will promote the adoption of more modern and robust approaches.
+Security frameworks may reject old architectures once they are no longer maintained or at the very least will promote the adoption of more modern and robust approaches.

 Modern approaches tend to include:

-- **Continuous verification** for all requests, whether internal, or external.
+- **Continuous verification** for all requests, whether internal or external.
 - **Least privilege**, meaning the users are allowed the minimum level of access for their specific tasks.
 - **Microsegmentation** to isolate components with the aim to limit the impact of breaches.
 - **Strong authentication and authorization** using robust methods.